 30 minutes from Seattle, 29 miles

-Only a 30-minute breeze outside of Seattle, in Everett, Washington, Boeing’s largest plant and one of the largest buildings in the world continues churning out widebody aircraft.
+Only a 30-minute breeze outside of Seattle, in Everett, Washington, Boeing’s largest plant and one of the most significant buildings in the world continues churning out widebody aircraft.
 Take Exit #182 and follow signs (about 6 miles) to the Boeing Future of Flight.
-Although, at the time of this writing (August 2021) the factory tour is closed indefinitely, the Aviation Center features fascinating exhibits especially provocative for aviation-minded folks.
-Plus, the Sky Deck offers a fun way to take in the broad view of the factory and busy runway.
+Although the factory tour is closed indefinitely at the time of this writing (Summer 2023), the Aviation Center features fascinating exhibits that are exceptionally provocative for aviation-minded folks.
+The Sky Deck offers a fun way to take a broad view of the factory and busy runway.

-At the time of this writing (August 2021), the Flight Center is closed on Tuesday and Wednesday and otherwise open between 9:30 AM – 5 PM.
+As of this writing (Summer 2023), the Flight Center is closed on Tuesday and Wednesday and otherwise open between 9:30 AM – 5:30 PM.
 Adult tickets are $12

 Hibulb Cultural Center